Continuing Legal Education (CLE)

 - Discounts are not available through TexasBarCLE to prosecutors who represent the State or DFPS.
 However, any prosecutor who cannot afford to pay or whose employer cannot pay the full cost of the webcast may apply for one of two scholarships:

-- a scholarship through the Children’s Commission, where the applicant pays for the full cost of the webcast to TexasBarCLE and then is reimbursed a total of $155, bringing the cost per webcast to $25.
-This scholarship form is available at the following page: TST Scholarship Request Form.
+- A scholarship through the Children’s Commission, where the applicant pays for the full cost of the webcast to TexasBarCLE and then is reimbursed a total of $155, bringing the cost per webcast to $25.
+To apply, please complete and return the application as instructed on the form below:

 Both of these webcasts will be presented by members of the Children’s Commission’s Trial Skills Training Faculty and will be moderated by Justice Michael Massengale, First Court of Appeals and Chair of the Children’s Commission’s Training Committee.